 it seems that the procedure is:

 - check whether 'aa' == 123 # false

 - check whether 'ab' == 123 # false

 - check whether 'ac' == 123 # false ... n-1. 'ay'.succ # 'az' n. check whether 'az' == 123 # false finally return false

 However, 'aa' and 123 are not the same class.
 It's not necessary to take the whole steps of 'succ' and '=='.

 Maybe it should check 'aa'.class and 123.class first, or use <=> instead of == to check, when 'aa' <=> 123 returns nil(== only returns true/false, no nil), the procedure breaks.

-#1 Updated by Alexey Muranov about 3 years ago
+#1 Updated by Alexey Muranov over 3 years ago

 There is method